Wednesday, February 19, 2025

 • "Die Sieben Magischen Kelche" (The Seven Magical Chalices), level 1-4, from which mostly an atrociously out-of-universe riddle is memorable - the answer was "Rolling Stones" and the riddle was talking about the real-world rock band

-Other adventures were published by Schmidt Spiele.
-Of those we played the following (the order might have differed, my memroy is vague after all these years):
+Other adventures then were published by Schmidt Spiele along with an Expansion rule set.
+Of those we played the following (we mixed them in with the self written ones listed further down but my memory is vague after all these years to reconstruct any exact order):

 • "Unter dem Nordlicht" (Under Northern Lights), level 3-8, an adventure in an ice palace, with puzzles.
-I think it had a puzzle with symbols that were the numbers 1-9, with their mirror images aligend to them.
-Not as cool as it sounds.
+I recall a puzzle with symbols that were the numbers 1-9, with their mirror images aligend to them.
+Not as cool as it sounded.
+I wrote my own ice palace adventure, too (see below).

-• "Durch das Tor der Welten" (Through the Gate of the Worlds), level 3-8, a weird adventure on a huge "world-tree", where I checked the weight of equipment the party carried the first time, and was shocked that some lugged around 400+ pounds of armor and stuff, with extra full plate mails in their backpacks.
+• "Durch das Tor der Welten" (Through the Gate of the Worlds), level 3-8, a weird adventure on a huge "world-tree".
+I checked the weight of equipment the party carried the first time, and was shocked that some lugged around 400+ pounds of armor and stuff, with extra full plate mails in their backpacks.
 I had them drop all the excess.
+It think this experience is why to this day I'm a stickler for encumberance rules.
 The module sucked so we cut it short.

-• "Der Streuner Soll Sterben" ("he Rogue shall Die), level 4-8, nary a recollection of details other than of the undertaker who had entirely black skin, and that is was quite OK.
+• "Der Streuner Soll Sterben" ("he Rogue shall Die), level 4-8, only recall the undertaker who had entirely black skin.

 • "Der Strom des Verderbens" (River of Doom), level 5-10.
-First PC death due an instant-death critical hit to Dieter's character by an Ogre.
-Otherwise so-so.
+First PC death due an instant-death critical hit to Dieter's character by an Ogre from new critical rules we used.

 • "Zug Durch das Nebelmoor" (Trail through the Mistmoor), level 1-3, this was fun, with an annyoing Kobold.
 It worked even though it was for a much lower level range, as it was not focused on combat, and DSA characters were less crazy at higher levels than D&D ones.